skr0x1c0/kcmod/kext/example_kext/README.md

 # Example kext

 The example kext demonstrates two main capabilities of `kcmod`, overriding functions (see [hooks.c](./hooks.c)) and linking kext (see [main.c](./main.c)) with an existing kernelcache.
-To build and install the example kext on your Apple SRD, follow the documentation below.
+To build and install the example kext for your Apple SRD, follow the documentation below.

 # Prerequisites